iclcv/icl/doc/icl-manual/modules/physics.rst

 :icl:`RigidObject`
 ^^^^^^^^^^^^^^^^^^^^^^^

-The :icl:`RigidObject` class is one of the two basic types of objects in the physics scene.
+The :icl:`physics::RigidObject` class is one of the two basic types of objects in the physics scene.
 The subclasses like :icl:`RigidBoxObject` or :icl:`RigidCylinderObject` allow for quick scene building with primitive shapes.
 For more complex shapes :icl:`RigidConvexHullObject` can be used to create a